nodejs/node/doc/api/async_hooks.md

 // resource referenced by "asyncId" may not have been populated. function init(asyncId, type, triggerAsyncId, resource) { }

-// before is called just before the resource's callback is called.
+// Before is called just before the resource's callback is called.
 It can be
 // called 0-N times for handles (e.g. TCPWrap), and will be called exactly 1
 // time for requests (e.g. FSReqCallback).
 function before(asyncId) { }

-// after is called just after the resource's callback has finished. function after(asyncId) { }
+// After is called just after the resource's callback has finished. function after(asyncId) { }

 // destroy is called when an AsyncWrap instance is destroyed.